pyflosic/fodMC/README.md

 to run the code for a given input in the file *system*.
 If you want to use e.g. 'fodMC_motif' instead of 'fodMC', you need to change the executable name in the run.sh file.

+## Running the code (Python-based GUI)

+Go to the folder *pyfodMC_GUI*.
+In the *examples* folder, one can find how to use the graphical user interface (GUI) of the fodMC.

+Thanks goes to Sebastian Schwalbe for developing this GUI.

 ## Versions
 * The original fodMC code is called *fodMC_alex.f90*.